raboof/connbeat/README.md

 ## Testing

-To run the regular go unit test, run 'make test'.
+To run the regular go unit test, run 'make unit'.

 To also run docker-based system tests, run 'make testsuite'